smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

 - "lang": language to use (str, optional, 'ko'|'en' default: 'ko')
-- "text_col": a column containing movie review data in the data table (str, default: 'text')
+- "text_col": the name of the column containing the text to be used for th keyword extraction (str, default: 'text')
 - "ngram_range": minimum and maximum number of words for each keyword ex) [1, 3].
 In most situations, keywords are extracted according to the maximum number of words (list[int, int], optional, default: [1, 2])
 - "top_n": number of keywords to be extracted, in order of highest similarity (int, optional, default: 5)
 - "diversity": variety of keywords to be extracted.
 The higher the value, the more diverse the keywords will be 0 <= diversity <= 1 (float, optional, default: 0.5)